All Episodes

 Hey, great to be with you.

-Happy Black Friday, America's anchor man is away, but Rush will return live on Tuesday.
+America's anchor man is away, but Rush will return live on Tuesday.

-Mark Belling uh will be here on Monday to start the week at the Excellence in Broadcasting Network, and this is your undocumented anchor man Mark Stein sitting in and honored to be here.
+Mark Belling will be here on Monday to start the week at the Excellence in Broadcasting Network.

-we have been covering all kinds of stories in the previous two hours, but health care, Healthcare continues to exercise the finest minds in the nation.
+We have been covering all kinds of stories in the previous two hours, but healthcare, healthcare continues to exercise the finest minds in the nation.

-President Obama will be uh appearing with Barbara Walters later tonight uh and uh and the president says, quote, uh that he has nowhere to go but up after the healthcare.gov debacle.
+And the president says, quote, that he has nowhere to go but up after the healthcare.gov debuff.

-I think he's talking about the new mandatory prostate exams that have to be part of every plan, is that right?
+They have to be part of every plan, is that right?

-Anyway, he says he's got he's yes, you know, when you're a president, you've got uh your numbers go up and down, up and down, but right now uh they're at a low point and they've got nowhere to go but up.
+Anyway, he says he's got, he's, yes, you know, when you're a president, you've got your numbers go up and down, up and down.

-Uh the president will tell that to Barbara Walters tonight.
+The president will tell that to Barbara Walters tonight.

 The fascinating thing about this president is that there's nobody in his ear.

-Um he doesn't know about anything.
+He doesn't know about anything.

-He heard about even though the IRS Commissioner was visiting uh the White House a hundred and fifty-eight times more than the previous IRS Commissioner under Bush, who made just one visit, just one visit.
+He heard about even though the IRS commissioner was visiting the White House 158 times more than the previous IRS commissioner under Bush, who made just one visit, just one visit, this guy was in there 158 times.

-He knew nothing, nothing about this IRS targeting of Tea Party groups and other conservative groups until Lois Lerner uh gave it away in her speech.
+He knew nothing, nothing about this IRS targeting of Tea Party groups and other conservative groups until Lois Lerner gave it away in her speech.

 He knew nothing.